lifeomic/attempt/README.md

 # Attempt

-This library exports a `retry(...)` function that can be used to invoke a function that returns a `Promise` multiple times until it is resolved or the max number of attempts is reached.
+This library exports a `retry(...)` function that can be used to invoke a function that returns a `Promise` multiple times until returned `Promise` is resolved or the max number of attempts is reached.

 The delay between each attempt is configurable and allows multiple retry strategies.